 HELLP syndrome can be difficult to diagnose, especially when high blood pressure and protein in the urine aren't present.
 Its symptoms are sometimes mistaken for gastritis, flu, acute hepatitis, gall bladder disease, or other conditions.

-The mortality rate of HELLP syndrome has been reported to be as high as 25%.
+The global mortality rate of HELLP syndrome has been reported to be as high as 25%.
 That's why it's critical for expecting mothers to be aware of the condition and its symptoms so they can receive early diagnosis and treatment.

 The physical symptoms of HELLP Syndrome may seem at first like preeclampsia.
 Pregnant women developing HELLP syndrome have reported experiencing one or more of these symptoms:

 Signs to look for include:

 The most common reasons for mothers to become critically ill or die are liver rupture or stroke (cerebral edema or cerebral hemorrhage).
 These can usually be prevented when caught in time.
 If you or someone you know has any of these symptoms, please see a healthcare provider immediately.

 Most often, the definitive treatment for women with HELLP Syndrome is the delivery of their baby.
 During pregnancy, many women suffering from HELLP syndrome require a transfusion of some form of blood product (red cells, platelets, plasma).
 Corticosteroids can be used in early pregnancy to help the baby's lungs mature.
 Some healthcare providers may also use certain steroids to improve the mother's outcome, as well.

 Among pregnant women in the United States, 5 to 8% develop preeclampsia.
 It's estimated that 15% of those women will develop evidence of HELLP syndrome.
 This mean as many as 48,000 women per year will develop HELLP syndrome in the US.